If You Need Food Right Now

 The Summer Hunger Crisis: How It Affects Families

-The summer hunger crisis is particularly concerning when school meal programs stop during the summer months.
+The summer hunger crisis becomes especially concerning when school meal programs stop during the summer months.
 Without access to free or reduced-price school lunches, many children and their families struggle to maintain a reliable food source.
-The absence of these meals puts additional strain on households that already find it difficult to afford food.
+This can be especially hard for families who already don’t have money for food or are unsure what to do when they have no food or money during the summer months.

-Government Assistance Programs: How to Get Food Support
+Government Assistance Programs: How to Get Help With Food

 Government programs play a vital role in providing food assistance to those in need.
 This section will guide you through the available programs designed to help ease the burden of food insecurity.